 The default position is that it is illegal for an employer to discriminate, directly or indirectly, on one of the prohibited grounds, in the arrangements it makes before, during and after employment.
 There are limited exceptions to the anti-discrimination provisions that allow for lawful discrimination on specific grounds namely, where there is a genuine occupational requirement (GOR) to do so.
-In the education sector it is faith schools that will most need to rely on this defence.
+In the education sector it is faith schools that will most need to rely on this defense.

-An employer accused of direct or indirect discrimination in making a decision to promote, transfer, dismiss or train can, for each of the prohibited grounds of discrimination, rely on genuine occupational requirement (GOR) as a defence.
+An employer accused of direct or indirect discrimination in making a decision to promote, transfer, dismiss or train can, for each of the prohibited grounds of discrimination, rely on genuine occupational requirement (GOR) as a defense.